azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-unguided-Intelligent-analytics.md

 _Tasks to complete_:

-1. Create a new dashboard by pinning the gauge you created previously.
+1. Create a new dashboard by pinning the gauge you created previously

-2. Open the new dashboard.
+2. Open the new dashboard

-3. Enter the QA query "average score created between yesterday and today" and visualize it with the Gauge chart.
+3. Enter the QA query "average score created between yesterday and today" and visualize it with the Gauge chart

-4. Format the chart so it ranges from 0.0 to 1.0 and has an indicator at 0.5.
+4. Format the chart so it ranges from 0.0 to 1.0 and has an indicator at 0.5

-5. Pin this visual to the dashboard you created.
+5. Pin this visual to the dashboard you created

-6. Delete the old static chart from the dashboard.
+6. Delete the old static chart from the dashboard

-7. Navigate to the ConciergePlus website and send some messages, observing that your Gauge updates in real time.
+7. Navigate to the ConciergePlus website and send some messages, observing that your Gauge updates in real time

 8. Add three additional visualizations so your dashboard looks as follows: